 Battery Life

 The Profoto B10 comes with a powerful Lithium-Ion battery rated at 43.2 Wh / 3 Ah.
 In terms of flashes per charge, it means that you can fire the B10 up to 400 times in full power before the battery is fully drained – and that’s at 250 Ws of maximum power.
 It is pretty incredible that Profoto was able to squeeze that much juice into such a small battery.
 Just to give you an idea of how much power you can get from a single full charge, when I did a model shoot locally in Colorado, I came back with roughly 250 images, all taken with flash at different power levels.
-My battery indicator on the LCD, as well as the battery itself (yes, you can check battery level by pressing a button on the battery) showed that I only consumed one bar – I had a lot more battery life left!
+My battery indicator on the LCD, as well as the battery itself (yes, you can check the battery level by pressing a button on the battery) showed that I only consumed one bar – I had a lot more battery life left!
 So 400 flashes at full power is indeed a lot of battery life.
 I personally do not see myself shooting at full power that many times on a single shoot.

 If you are planning to use the modeling light a lot for shooting video, keep in mind that the battery does get drained faster this way – you can expect to have about 75 minutes of continuous run time in full brightness.
 So if you are a professional portrait or wedding photographer, you might want to add another battery to your arsenal.

 The only negative thing about Lithium-Ion batteries is that they tend to die when they are not used and when their charge levels drop too low.
-If you find yourself shooting very rarely, then I would recommend to charge these batteries every once in a while to keep the battery running.
+If you find yourself shooting very rarely, then I would recommend charging these batteries every once in a while to keep the battery running.

 Ease of Use